Our Team

 Mack

 Mack absolutely loves meeting new people and enjoys being with others.
-When Mack isn’t at work he loves to go on walks, chew on sticks and pull the stuffing out of every toy.
-He really loves to swim.
+When Mack isn’t at work he loves to go on walks, chew on sticks, and pull the stuffing out of every toy.
+He really loves to swim when the weather is nice!
 Mack enjoys doggie day camp and playing with his canine friends as well.
 Mack is hopeful to bring joy and comfort to all his friends at the office.
-Mack is the sweetest boy.
+Mack is the sweetest boy!